Posts

 Image

-Saint John XXIII By Edward Matulanya Early Life and Ministry Saint John XXIII, born Angelo Giuseppe Roncalli on November 25, 1881, in Sotto il Monte, Italy, was ordained a priest in 1904.
+Image of Saint John XXIII, Pope By Edward Matulanya Discover the life of Saint John XXIII, Pope.
+Early Life and Ministry Saint John XXIII, born Angelo Giuseppe Roncalli on November 25, 1881, in Sotto il Monte, Italy, was ordained a priest in 1904.
 He served in various pastoral and diplomatic roles, including as Apostolic Nuncio and Patriarch of Venice (Britannica, n.d.).
 Papacy (1958–1963) Elected pope on October 28, 1958, John XXIII is most remembered for convening the Second Vatican Council (1962–1965), which sought to renew the Church and foster dialogue with the modern world (Vatican, n.d.).
 His encyclical Pacem in Terris (“Peace on Earth”) addressed human rights and world peace during a time of global tension (Britannica, n.d.).
 Canonization and Feast Day He was beatified by Pope John Paul II in 2000 and canonized by Pope Francis in 2014.
 His feast day is celebrated on October 11, the anniversary of the opening of Vatican II (Vatican, n.d.).
-Legacy Nicknamed the “Good Pope,” he is remembered for his humility, warmth, and vision of agg...
+Legacy Nicknamed the “Good Pope,”...

 ORIGINAL SIN